4 MIN READ | OFFICE COPIERS

 RELATED: Used Copier: What You Didn't Know

-- Manufacturers provide better service because they know their machines better.
-It makes sense that a service technician trained by the manufacturer would know their machine best.
-What customers don't always realize is that manufacturers require their private vendors to train at the same facilities as their internal service technicians.
+- Manufacturers provide better service− Manufacturers require their private vendors to train at the same facilities as their internal service technicians.

 After you've reached out to a copier vendor and received a quote, make sure you understand everything in your copier service agreement.
 If you don't, you could be setting yourself up for a situation where you're backed into a corner, should you ever wish to cancel your service.

-If you don't understand something in your contract, make sure you ask.
-Contracts should be designed to protect the vendor and the customer.
+If you don't understand something in your contract, make sure you ask, because contracts should be designed to protect the vendor and the customer.

 RELATED: How to Cancel Your Copier Contract